Christopher J. Walker

-Outside Moritz, Professor Walker serves as one of forty Public Members of the Administrative Conference of the United States, as Chair-Elect of the American Bar Association’s Section of Administrative Law and Regulatory Practice, and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
+Outside Moritz, Professor Walker serves as one of forty Public Members of the Administrative Conference of the United States, as Chair of the American Bar Association’s Section of Administrative Law and Regulatory Practice, and as a member of the Ohio State Bar Association’s Administrative Agency Law Specialty Board.
 He is also a regular blogger at the Yale Journal on Regulation and the Section Editor for Jotwell’s Administrative Law Section.

 Professor Walker received his law degree from Stanford and a master’s in public policy from Harvard’s Kennedy School of Government.
 At Stanford, he served as managing editor of the Stanford Law Review and editor-in-chief of the Stanford Law and Policy Review.